-- When the incoming level is higher than the reference level, the down arrow will appear lit (blue).
-In this case, trim the 888/24 I/O input level down. - When the incoming level is lower than the reference level the up arrow will appear lit (red).
+- When the incoming level is higher than the reference level, the down arrow appears lit (blue).
+In this case, trim the 888/24 I/O input level down - When the incoming level is lower than the reference level the up arrow appears lit (red).
 In this case, trim the 888/24 I/O input level up.

-When you have properly aligned the incoming peak signal levels to match the calibration reference level, both Automatch indicator arrows will light: the up arrow red and the down arrow blue.
+When you have properly aligned the incoming peak signal levels to match the calibration reference level, both Automatch indicator arrows lights: the up arrow red and the down arrow blue